ubunturbo/srta-ai-accountability/README.md

 # SRTA: AI Explanation Evaluation Framework

-A research framework for systematic evaluation of AI explanations, combining quality assessment with responsibility tracking.
+⚠️ **Research Implementation** - A research framework for systematic evaluation of AI explanations, combining quality assessment with responsibility tracking.

 ## What SRTA Does